Andy Greer

-Andy Greer (born August 6, 1962) is an American professional basketball coach who serves as assistant coach for the New York Knicks of the National Basketball Association (NBA).
+Andy Greer (born August 6, 1962) is an American professional basketball coach who most recently served as the assistant coach for the New York Knicks of the National Basketball Association (NBA).
 He was formerly an assistant for the Minnesota Timberwolves, in charge of their defense.
 He was the head coach of the U.S. Merchant Marine Academy from 1993 to 1997 and served as interim head coach for the Northern Illinois University during the second half of the 2000–01 season.

 Coaching career

+On September 8, 2010, Greer was hired by the Chicago Bulls as an assistant coach.

-On June 29, 2015, he was hired to serve as an assistant coach by the Toronto Raptors.
+On June 29, 2015, Greer was hired to serve as an assistant coach by the Toronto Raptors.
 He joined the Minnesota Timberwolves as an assistant coach on September 25, 2016.
 On January 6, 2019, he was relieved of his duties together with head coach Tom Thibodeau.

 On September 4, 2020, Greer was hired as an assistant coach for the New York Knicks under head coach Tom Thibodeau.
+Following Thibodeau's firing and the hiring of Mike Brown, the Knicks announced that Greer would not return for the 2025–26 NBA season.

 Head coaching record

 Personal life

 Greer's younger brother, Larry, serves as an assistant coach for the New York Knicks.

 Andy (and Larry) attended Camp Delaware, a high end sleep away summer camp in Winsted, Connecticut for many years as young adults in the early 1980s.